audiofab/fv1_programmer/README.md

 # Installation

 This utility requires Python 3.8 or greater.
-Alternatively, you can download one of the pre-built binaries for Windows, MacOS or Ubuntu Linux from the [releases page](https://github.com/audiofab/fv1_programmer/releases).
+You will need a computer with a USB port (at least USB 2.0) running Windows 10 or above, Mac OS X 10.7 (or later) or a Linux distribution with a kernel that supports USB CDC class drivers.
+If you don't want to install Python you can download one of the pre-built binaries for Windows, Mac OS or Ubuntu Linux from the [releases page](https://github.com/audiofab/fv1_programmer/releases).

 ## Running From Python